My paper maché method for masks, Halloween projects, etc

 Preparing your work area

-Okay, we’ve talked about paste and paper, but it’s still not time to begin papier maché-ing yet.
-I live in an apartment and the only space I have where I can do paper maché projects is my dining room table.
+Okay, we’ve talked about paste and paper, but it’s still not time to begin paper maché-ing yet.
+The only space I have where I can do paper maché projects is my dining room table.
 Before I begin, I cover the table with big sheets of newspaper, and I tape them down with masking tape.
 Then I cover that with long sheets of wax paper, and tape them down with masking tape.
 (Update: recently a friend gave me a huge sheet of coroplast, so I just lay that down on my table now!)

 I always put an old sponge by the kitchen sink right before I start a round of paper maché-ing, so when I’m done I can use it to help get the paste off of my hands while rinsing them.